OandONE/SharpThon/README.md

 SharpThon (.spy) → Transpiler → C# (.cs) → .NET Build → Run
 ```

-The transpiler is written in C# using Regex.
+The transpiler is written in C#.
+ANTLR parser is replacing Regex for production-ready parsing.
 A Python prototype is also available in python_transpiler/.

 ---